gkapetanakis/IntelliQ/vpp/README.md

 * Folder: `Interaction Diagram`, Visual Paradigm: Find a Sequence Diagram e.g. navigate to `Diagram Navigator/Sequence Diagram/Answer Questionnaire Sequence`.
 * Folder: `Class`, Visual Paradigm: Find a Class e.g. navigate to `Model Explorer/Database Schema/Questionnaire`.
 * Folder: `Use Case`, Visual Paradigm: Find a Use Case e.g. navigate to `Model Explorer/Use Cases/Answer Questionnaire`.

+### Remarks
+Fields `Συγγραφείς` and `Περιγραφή` at the start of the document will not be completed appropriately, because the text in them is accessible only in team working environment and is removed when we export our vpp project.